Navigation

 If you have scoliosis, one shoulder – often your right one – may look higher than the other.
 Your shoulder blade or ribs may stick out more.
 And your middle (waist) may seem off-centre because your hips are uneven.
 Clothes may not fit or hang as well as they should or did before.

 Scoliosis may cause lower back pain that gets worse as the curvature of your spine increases.
-And it may hurt more after you’ve stood or sat down for a long time.
+And it may hurt more after you’ve been standing or sitting for a long time.

 If you have adult degenerative scoliosis, you may have pain or pins and needles in your legs.